BNGAOSI/cc17-3e/EdEddnEddy-BarangayBuddy/README.md

 - Report activity is now able to send reports to our database in realtime

 - Also added a Report History activity

+### 2023/12/2

+- Urgent feature fully functional and can utilize realtime database